 Thinking Outside The Box was created by Council to improve residential apartment building design outcomes in Ku-ring-gai.

 Ku-ring-gai's Public Domain Plan guides the design of streets and public spaces within and around town centres.

 The Ku-ring-gai Town Centres Parking Management Plan considers parking strategies in our town centres.

-The NSW government has released a White Paper, with reforms that will affect the way Councils assess applications for all development in local government areas.
+The reforms in the NSW government's White Paper will affect the way Councils assess applications for all development in local government areas.

-The NSW Government has prepared and exhibited a new draft Metropolitan Strategy for Sydney that sets out a new plan for the city's future over the next two decades.
+The NSW Government's draft Metropolitan Strategy for Sydney sets out a new plan for the city over the next two decades.

 Under the Metropolitan Plan for Sydney 2036, Ku-ring-gai has a target to increase its dwellings by 10,000.